brenton-leighton/multiple-cursors.nvim/README.md

 Shows a pop up of possible key bindings for a given command.
 There's an issue with the normal `v` command that, if a movement command is used before `timeoutlen`, the position of the start of the visual area will be incorrect.

-The best solution seems to be [disabling the command](https://github.com/folke/which-key.nvim/blob/4433e5ec9a507e5097571ed55c02ea9658fb268a/doc/which-key.nvim.txt#L321-L328), e.g. by using a plugin spec like this:
+The best solution seems to be [disabling the command](https://github.com/folke/which-key.nvim/blob/4433e5ec9a507e5097571ed55c02ea9658fb268a/doc/which-key.nvim.txt#L321-L328), e.g. by using a plugin spec for whick-key like this:

 ```lua
 {